Preventing the development of pressure ulcers

 If a person is considered to belong into the risk group, check at least once a day the spots with the highest exposure to pressure.
 The situation may change with time, so it is necessary to make regular skin status checks.

-The first preventive measure is to check what type of mattress or seat pillow is used by the person exposed to risk of developing pressure ulcers.
+The first preventive measure is to check what type of mattress or seat pillow is used by the person exposed to the risk of developing pressure ulcers.
 All persons in the risk group have to be provided with pressure relief pads.
 The application of pressure relief products is of utmost importance in the prevention of pressure ulcers.

 Pressure mattresses and pressure cushions for pressure ulcers prevention consist of temperature sensitive highly elastic foam with open cell structure.
 The foam adapts to body temperature and shape, enabling an optimum pressure distribution.
-The body area in contact with the base while lying or sitting is increased, which reduces the pressure on tissue.
+The body area in contact with the base while lying or sitting is increased, which reduces the pressure on the tissue.

 The preventive measures do not only involve pressure, but also the duration of an external pressure on the same area.
 The ability of a person to resist potentially bad effects of external pressure depends on many important factors.
 The most important factor is friction.